 The latest research on depression suggests that it is caused by a combination of genetic, biological, environmental, and psychological factors.
 Its risk factors include a family history of depression, major life changes like trauma, illness, or stress, and some types of physical illnesses and medications.

 However, even in the most severe cases, depression can be treated with some combination of medication, psychotherapy, or alternative therapy.
 If you or someone you know struggles with depression, contact our depression therapy program in Louisville today and learn how we can help treat it.

 A major depressive order is a serious mood disorder that affects millions, with feelings of overwhelming sadness, lack of interest in everyday activities, or worse, a hopelessness that leads to suicidal thoughts.

 Around 16 million U.S. adults suffered at least one major depressive episode in 2012, and women are more likely to be diagnosed with some form of depression than men.
 Worldwide, according to the World Health Organization, 350 million people are suffering from depression.

 There’s no single cause of depression but hormones and genetics as well as brain chemistry all contribute.
 Untreated, depression can lead to alcohol or drug abuse as well as other social and physical problems, including obesity or malnutrition, headaches, panic disorders, self-mutilation or suicide attempts.

 Depression is often misunderstood, as many believe those who suffer should just be able to “snap out of it,” which is far from reality.
 Clinical depression goes deeper than just having a bad day or getting “the blues.”
 To be diagnosed, one must suffer symptoms of depression for more than two weeks.
-If you or someone you know may be struggling with depression contact JourneyPure’s depression therapy program in Louisville today and learn how we can begin helping you treat depression.
+If you or someone you know may be struggling with depression contact JourneyPure’s depression treatment in Louisville today and learn how we can begin helping you treat depression.